 Kenneth McKenzie (b. abt 1768 d. abt 1834) is the father of Duncan McKenzie.
 He was married to Mary McLaurin, who died about 1825 and is buried in Stewartsville Cemetery near Laurinburg, NC.
 Kenneth and Mary were probably both born in Scotland and likely came to the United States before or about the same time as the Hugh and Catharine McLaurin family.
 According to Marguerite Whitfield’s information, Mary was likely a sibling of Hugh McLaurin.
 This information is supported by Volume 8, Number 29 pages 15 – 18 of the Clan McLaurin Society Quarterly published from the late 1960s to the 1980s and edited by Banks McLaurin.
 If true, Duncan McKenzie and Barbara McLaurin would have been first cousins.
-It was not uncommon during the 18th and early 19th century for first cousins to marry.
+Marriage between first cousins was not uncommon during the 18th and early 19th century.
 After Mary McKenzie died, Kenneth McKenzie evidently became restless to move east.
 He left a Power of Attorney and a Will with Duncan McLaurin before he left Richmond County some time during 1832.

 Donald Stewart is Kenneth McKenzie’s uncle, who died in Guilford County, NC in 1829.
 According to The Greensboro Patriot newspaper of January 6, 1830, “Died, In this county, on Wednesday last at 7 o’clock P. M. Dr. Donald Stewart, a native of Scotland.”
 Stewart was a native of Ballachulish Appin in Lismore Parish, Scotland, but had lived with his wife Susanna in the United States for many years and was a naturalized citizen.
 A November 1831 letter from his widow Susanna Stewart, since married to Arnold Duncan, contains the copied text of Donald Stewart’s naturalization in the Petersburg District Court of Virginia during September Term 1807.
 The text states that Donald Stewart has resided in the U.S. since before 29 January 1795, at least two years in the U.S. and at least one in the Commonwealth of Virginia.
 He has also taken the oath of allegiance.
-At some point the Stewarts moved to Guilford County, North Carolina, where Stewart owned a farm of at least three hundred acres and at least twenty-five enslaved people – meeting all of the definitive requirements of a plantation owner.
+At some point the Stewarts moved to Guilford County, North Carolina, where Stewart owned a farm of at least three hundred acres and a number of enslaved people – meeting all of the definitive requirements of a plantation owner.

 George C. Mendenhall is another interesting character in the Donald Stewart property story and is of some historical significance to Guilford County, NC.
 George C. Mendenhall was an attorney in Guilford County.
 He also operated the family gristmill and sawmill.
 His grandfather, James Mendenhall had been the first settler of Jamestown in Guilford County.
 George Cameron Mendenhall is unusual due to the fact that he was a Quaker who also owned slaves.
 It seems that in 1824 he married Eliza Webb Dunn who had recently inherited quite a bit of land and twenty-five slaves.
 After a couple of years the Quaker Mendenhall was a widower, the father of a newborn son, and the owner of enslaved people.
 His second wife, Delphina Gardner, was also a devout Quaker, and reinforced George’s plan to gradually liberate his slaves.
 The Mendenhall plantation built by George’s brother Richard stands today in Guilford County as a historic site on which one can see an example of the log cabin slave quarters preferred by the Mendenhalls.
 Supposedly, they tried to keep families together and sometimes purchased family members that had been separated.
 It seems the Mendenhalls never sold any of their slaves.
-The highest total number they ever owned was purported to be about seventy.
+The highest total number George C. Mendenhall ever owned was purported to be about seventy.
 Since it was completely illegal in North Carolina to free one’s slaves there, Mendenhall found Quaker groups in Ohio that would find work for the slaves he freed in small groups over a period of time.
 However, the support for the slave system in the American South was growing as cotton production became more lucrative, ultimately drowning out the voices of abolition in the area.

-Evidently, his freeing slaves had not been popular with the Charlotte Democrat newspaper, for on July 7, 1857, they published an article called “An Unkind Master” that was first published in the Columbia Times.
+Evidently, his freeing slaves had not been popular with the Charlotte Democrat newspaper, for on July 7, 1857, the paper published an article called “An Unkind Master” that was first published in the Columbia Times.
 The article portrays Mendenhall as the type of slave master who would work people down, and when no longer useful, sell them to “shift for their own support in Ohio.”
-In the face of contrary evidence, this is likely an example of the kind of gross distortion of the facts common in our twenty-first century news, written to feed the beliefs of one side of an issue – in this case slavery or its abolition.
+In the face of contrary evidence, this is likely an example of the kind of distortion of the facts common in our twenty-first century news, written to feed the beliefs of one side of an issue – in this case slavery or its abolition.

 On March 9, 1860, Mendenhall was working at Stanly Superior Court.
 He left for home driving his buggy.
 The Uwharie River, which he had crossed at the same spot for many years, was quite full and rapid.
 Inexplicably, Mendenhall still tried to cross.
-His body was found part in and part out of the water the next day when someone noticed the horse and wheels of the buggy.
+The next day when someone noticed the horse and wheels of the buggy, his body was found part in and part out of the water

 Story of the Donald Stewart Property

-Kenneth’s son Duncan McKenzie in 1831 communicates with his great aunt, now Susanna Duncan, regarding the possibility of purchasing the land.
+In 1831 Kenneth’s son Duncan McKenzie communicates with his great aunt, now Susanna Duncan, regarding the possibility of purchasing the land.
 Duncan McKenzie has in his possession papers relevant to the estate.
-Duncan McKenzie offers to send the names of the children of Nancy, one of Stewart’s slaves that was left to Susanna.
+Duncan McKenzie offers to send the names of the children of Nancy, one of Stewart’s enslaved people that was left to Susanna.
 However, their names are already mentioned in Stewart’s will.
 Evidently, Nancy and her children were enslaved persons of more interest to the family than the others listed in the will.
 Possibly Duncan McKenzie was hoping to purchase reliable people at this time.
 He was known to have purchased one female enslaved person from John Fairly in the fall of 1832 before leaving for Mississippi.